-Global population has been estimated to increase by 40 percent in the next 40 years, reaching approximately 10.7 billion in the year 2050.
-This comes with the challenge of meeting up with the global food demand with such a great increase.
-Wheat is known as one the world's most important cereal and a staple food for over one third of the world's population.
-Global wheat demand in 2010 reached an estimated 666 million metric tons (MMT), and global wheat consumption would exceed 880 MMT by 2050 (Wiegand, 2011).
-Wheat production can be enhanced through the development of improved cultivars with wider genetic base capable of producing better yield under various agro-climatic conditions and stresses.
-In the US Southern Great Plains (SGP), drought stress is one of the most important factors for reducing yield in winter wheat.
-The selection of drought tolerant and high yielding wheat cultivars is a critical strategy for wheat management under water-limited conditions.
+Wheat (Triticum aestivum L.) is one of the world's most important cereals and staple food, and there is increasing demand for its production.
+Wheat production can be enhanced through the development of improved cultivars with wider genetic background, capable of producing better yield under various agro-climatic conditions and stresses.
+The process of monitoring plant stress, development and phenology contributes to better understanding the relationships between environmental conditions, and crop yields.
+In the US Southern Great Plains, drought stress is one of the most important factors for reducing yield in winter wheat.
+The selection of drought tolerant and high yielding wheat cultivars is a critical strategy for wheat management under waterlimited conditions.
+Conventional methods can be time-consuming, laborintensive and can cause large sampling errors.
+Remote sensing tools have provided easy and quick measurements of plant characteristics without destructive sampling.
 Remotely sensed data have been useful in monitoring physiological response to early growth conditions and plant adaptations to environmental changes and also differentiate genotypes for yield potential and water relations.
 However, little information is known for the genotypic differences in spectral parameters and their relationship, to warrant its use as an indirect selection tool.
-Therefore, the objective of this study is to evaluate genetic variability in early growth of twenty wheat genotypes (10 Texas A&M genotypes and other 10 SGP genotypes) under two water regimes (rainfed and irrigated conditions), using GreenSeeker®, digital photography (percent ground cover - %GC) and vegetation indices (VIs) estimated from aerial imagery.
+Therefore, the objective of this study is to evaluate the growth and performance of twenty wheat genotypes under two water regimes (rainfed and irrigated conditions), using GreenSeeker®, aerial imagery and digital photography at four growth stages from emergence to heading.